June 7, 10:00-11:00 a.m.

 Promenade Park, South Boat Dock 202 West Superior Street All Ages Welcome

-Tours on Sweet Breeze will be available starting May 27th.
+Tours on Sweet Breeze are now available.
 Purchase tickets TODAY!

 Relax and enjoy a guided cruise on the Fort Wayne Rivers.
 Sweet Breeze, Fort Wayne’s authentic canal boat replica is offering 45, 60 and 90 minute tour lengths.
 This fully accessible tour will be a fun experience for everyone!
 Each tour provides an opportunity to learn something new about Fort Wayne through its riverfront.